crate/cratedb-guide/docs/performance/inserts/sequences.rst

    TEXT DEFAULT gen_random_text_uuid() PRIMARY KEY

-**Pros:** Globally unique, no risk of conflicts if merging things from different tables/environments
+:Pros: Globally unique, no risk of conflicts if merging things from different tables/environments

-**Cons:** No order guarantee.
+:Cons: No order guarantee.
 Not as human-friendly as numbers.
 String format may not be applicable to cover all scenarios.

 ************************